What is an apprenticeship?

-To successfully complete your apprenticeship, you will need to achieve passes, merits, and/or distinctions in the End Point Assessment (EPA), during which your competence of the KSBs, as set out in the apprenticeship standard, is assessed.
+To successfully complete your apprenticeship, you will need to achieve a pass, merit, and/or distinction in the End Point Assessment (EPA), during which your competence of the KSBs, as set out in the apprenticeship standard, are assessed.
 The EPA plan is a document which was created by the trailblazer group which sets out the requirements, assessment methods and grading criteria for the EPA.
 All current apprenticeship standards and assessment plans can be found on the Institute for Apprenticeships website.

 You will capture and record reflective and progressive learning and understanding throughout your apprenticeship in your structured portfolio workbook.

 As you can see in the infographic below, your degree apprenticeship is a continual process of gaining knowledge and skills from your course and applying what you have learned in your workplace.
 You will be expected to reflect on and record these experiences which will allow you to understand and record which competencies (KSBs) have been met.
 You will also be expected to record your off-the-job activity and regular progress reviews which should be held with someone in your company, usually your line manager.
 Cranfield refer to this person as your reviewer.
 Supporting and underpinning these activities is your portfolio.